This is my story with Crohn’s Disease.

 I was tested for my antibody levels and drug trough levels too but it simply wasn’t doing a good enough job.
 They could give me more – I was losing weight all the time and Infliximab is administered on a strict weight ratio – and they were hesitate to give it more frequently.
 But they did begrudgingly do so after 3 months on the Methotrexate.
 It worked for an infusion or two but by that point we were waiting for the go-ahead for Vedolizumab to come through.
 This came in September 2015.

 Within the space of a month, I was off the Methotrexate, then the Infliximab, had a Small Bowel MRI done and put onto Vedolizumab.
 Of all the biological treatments I’ve had Vedolizumab has been the slowest to work.
 And now it’s been the most unresponsive too.
 I’m looking at probably surgery in 2016.

 Though I am healthy and happy, my guts aren’t always that.
 Following a recent MRI my disease is stable but still active.
 My ileum is twisted and my disease is considered to be potential fistulating.
-Despite all this new information, I’, trying to remain positive.
-Battling IBD alongside my increase PCOS is what will define 2015, I’m sure of it.
+Despite all this new information, I am trying to remain positive.